GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.13.1 Description

-This scenario is very similiar to 4.12, with the difference that the object suddenly pops in front of the car, without any warning whatsoever.
+This scenario is very similar to 4.12, with the difference that the object suddenly pops in front of the car, without any warning whatsoever.
 The car attempts an immediate halt.
 Reverse motion may be applied, if necessary.
 Until the obstacle is cleared, the car remains stationary, post which it resumes normal operation.

 ### 4.13.2 Functional Response